 This change can take a while as all devices in the cloud need to be updated with this new criteria.

 1. Enabling the feature.
 To enable the feature there MUST be ACCOUNT in device model criteria.

 Next a device can be assigned to a specific account.
 Find the new device from the Device Instances table and open device configuration window.
-There change device from Public to Dedicated and provide the main user account email that should be able to have access to the device.
-Device is then available to specified user and all of its sub-users and is not available anymore to other users.
+There change the device from Public to Dedicated and provide the main user account email that should be able to have access to the device.
+The device is then available to the specified user and all of its sub-users and is not available anymore to other users.

 2. Assigning device to a specific account.
-In admin devices one can assign device instance to specific account:
+In admin one can assign device instance to a specific account:

 This action will create a new device model (if one doesn’t exist already).
-If no new device model is created, device model will be removed from all device groups in order to disallow use it for other users.
-Device is available to all users under the specified account (includes sub-users).
+If no new device model is created, the device model will be removed from all device groups in order to disallow use it for other users.
+The device is available to all users under the specified account (includes sub-users).

 3. Changing or removing device accounts.
-If admin selects changing or removing the device account, the specific device model will get removed from all device groups to in order to disallow use of it for previous owner.
-Device can be made visible on public device list for all users.
-There is no need to remove it from all device groups – previous owner can still use it as it’s public.
+If admin selects changing or removing the device account, the specific device model will get removed from all device groups to in order to disallow use of it for the previous owner.
+The device can be made visible on the public device list for all users.
+There is no need to remove it from all device groups – the previous owner can still use it as it’s public.

 IT and Management – How Can They Follow the Progress

 Dedicated Devices provide superior benefits over the public devices used widely with different users and user groups.
 Dedicated Devices provide ultimate flexibility to reserve certain devices for certain users – and that makes the test execution, and even manual testing, efficient using real devices from the cloud.